Business and Shareholder Litigation:

-Within any business, disputes are not uncommon.
-In fact, they can arise easily in any business, either within a business or between one business and another.
+Large business transactions with high stakes often result in disputes when one party fails to live up to his or her part of the bargain.
 The subject of a business dispute can involve any aspect of a business’s complex affairs.
-While some businesses hire risk analysts who anticipate problems and find solutions and strategies to minimize these risks they have found, many do not have these resources.
-This is where The Firm can help.
+While some large corporations hire risk analysts who anticipate problems and find solutions and strategies to minimize these risks they have found, many smaller companies do not have these resources.
+This is where Moravcik Threadgill & Starry can help.
+We can help your company avoid risk and help ensure a profitable future minimizing claims and liabilities.
+We can sue on your behalf or defend against the claims of others.

 There may also be disputes within business partnerships.
-People go into business with one another in order to use their expertise and resources for the profit of each of them, but this does not always work out the way one would hope.
-Sometimes, situations come up that lead to a conflict among business partners.
+People go into business with one another in order to combine their expertise and resources.
+But partnerships do not always work out the way one would hope.
+Sometimes, situations arise that lead to a conflict among business partners.
 Some of the most common conflicts might include the following:

 - One partner is not performing to expectations or has stopped contributing to the partnership altogether;